Sheffield: Improving health services by raising GP’s awareness of care experience

 Published 1 April 2022

-Promoting body positivity among children in care in Sheffield
+Promoting body positivity among children in care in Sheffield with a fashion show

 Sheffield Children in Care Council organised a positive body image fashion show to encourage children to love themselves just the way they are.